openfl/lime.openfl.org/_docs/advanced-setup/android.md

 To compile and launch an Android application with one command, run `lime test android`.
 The app will run on a device connected to your computer with USB.

-> _Note:_ You may need to install drivers on your computer for your Android device before you can deploy an app to it.
+> _Note:_ In some cases, you may need to install drivers on your computer for your Android device before you can deploy an app to it.

 > _Note:_ The first time that you compile a project for C++, it will take a noticably long time.
 However, compiling the same project again should be significantly faster because parts of your code that have not changed do not need to be recompiled.
 To force all of code to be recompiled for C++, use the `-clean` option.